piuppi/Proof-of-Concepts/Engineering/XSSI-KnowageSuite.md

-# CVE-2021-30058 : Knowage Suite before 7.4 is vulnerable to Cross-Site Script Inclusion (XSSI).
-An attacker can inject arbitrary external script in '/knowagecockpitengine/api/1.0/pages/execute' via the 'SBI_HOST' parameters.
+# CVE-2021-30058 : Knowage Suite before 7.4 is vulnerable to cross-site scripting (XSS).
+An attacker can inject arbitrary external script in '/knowagecockpitengine/api/1.0/pages/execute' via the 'SBI_HOST' parameter.

 ### Overview